 We tried both petrol versions of the Mini Convertible so far, the Cooper and the Cooper S. They feel surprisingly similar in terms of power delivery, as both engines use turbochargers, which means decent in-gear acceleration and a wide spread of grunt across the rev range.
 It’s only on the motorway, or when overtaking, that the smaller 1.5-litre three-cylinder unit in the Cooper feels a bit short of puff.

-A six-speed manual gearbox is standard, and while it's precise and rewarding, you do need to be accurate with your actions to ensure smooth changes.
-A six-speed automatic is optional which takes the hassle out of swapping gears yourself, and it's effective when left to its own devices, if rather expensive when compared with the manual.
-The Cooper S feels like it has more than enough power, but an even quicker John Cooper Works model, with hot hatch levels of performance, will join the range soon.
-Refinement is pretty good roof up or down, but those in the back will probably prefer it with the roof in place, as things can get quite blustery in the second row, and like all other Minis, road rumble from the wide tyres is a constant presence in the cabin once you’re going above 50mph, especially on rough roads.
+Refinement is pretty good roof up or down, but those in the back will probably prefer life with the roof in place, as things can get quite blustery in the second row.
+And, like with other Minis, road rumble from the wide tyres is a constant presence in the cabin once you’re going above 50mph, especially on rough roads.